Sample Poultry Farming Business Plan Template

 Poultry Diseases, Causes, Prevention, and Treatment

-Disease outbreak is one of those things that can lead to a total loss of investment for any poultry farmer so you must understand some basic things about poultry diseases and their prevention.
+A disease is an investment for any poultry farmer, so you must understand fundamental things about poultry diseases and their prevention.

-I said “some” because to try mentioning ALL the poultry diseases may be an impossible adventure.
+I said “some” because trying to mention ALL the poultry diseases may be an impossible adventure.

-The following are the four major types of poultry diseases;
+The following are the four significant types of poultry diseases;

 1. Metabolic and Nutritional Diseases.
 These are the diseases caused by a disturbance of normal metabolic functions either through a genetic defect, inadequate or inappropriate